evagunawan/nf-core-practice/README.md

 with `-profile test` before running the workflow on actual data.
 :::

+Thiswill be helpful when I work on sylen' nextflow/nf-core.
+This will help determine if queries are single or paired files.
 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
 For instance (please edit as appropriate):